Panolon/ddrad/README.txt

-Pipeline for utilizing double digest onto a chromosome with enzymes from Bio.Restriction
+Setting Up a Double Digest Pipeline Using Bio.Restriction Enzymes

-Download libraries
+1. Download Libraries

+Ensure you have the necessary libraries installed:

-Make sure the libraries are insalled with: pip install bio biopython
+pip install bio biopython

+2. Create a Chromosome Sequence File

-Create a chromosome.fasta file for double digest and choose two of your favourites enzymes.
-You can see all the Restriction enzymes python and a full documentation for dealing with them here http://biopython.org/DIST/docs/cookbook/Restriction.html
+Generate a chromosome.fasta file for the double digest and select two preferred enzymes.
+A comprehensive list of available Restriction enzymes and detailed documentation for handling them can be found here. http://biopython.org/DIST/docs/cookbook/Restriction.html

+3. Implement the Main Function

-The main function is ddrad(chromosome, enz1, enz2).
-Run test.py for a first, simple example.
-A file e1e2.fasta will be created with all the fragments of double digest.
-Details about the length of each fragment and chromosome id are appearing in the line > bla bla bla of the fasta for meta analysis
+The primary function ddrad(chromosome, enz1, enz2) implements the double digest process.
+Execute test.py for a straightforward demonstration.
+Upon running, a file named e1e2.fasta will be generated, containing all the resulting fragments from the double digest.
+Each fragment's length and the corresponding chromosome ID are annotated in the fasta file for subsequent meta-analysis.

 Evolab 2023